fastify/fast-json-stringify/README.md

 - `string` -> `""`
 - `boolean` -> `false`

-<a name="caveat"></a>
+<a name="security"></a>
-## Caveat
+## Security notice

+Treat the schema definition as application code, it is not safe to use user-provided schemas.

 In order to achieve lowest cost/highest performance redaction `fast-json-stringify` creates and compiles a function (using the `Function` constructor) on initialization.
-While the `schema` is currently validated for any developer errors, it's recommended against allowing user input to directly supply a schema.
+While the `schema` is currently validated for any developer errors, there is no guarantee that supplying user-generated schema could not expose your application to remote attacks.
-It can't be guaranteed that allowing user input for the schema couldn't feasibly expose an attack vector.

 <a name="debug"></a>
 ### Debug Mode